 Bosniaks massively moved away from the multi-ethnic Social Democratic Party (SDP) which greatly won the previous elections.
-Instead, the Party of Democratic Action (SDA), a Bosnian party, became the main party in the Federation (27.87%), and on national level (18.74% with 10 seats in state level parliament).
+Instead, the Party of Democratic Action (SDA), a Bosnian party, became the main party in the Federation (27.87 percent), and on national level (18.74 percent with 10 seats in state level parliament).

-The Croats largely re-elected their nationalist parties with the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH) gaining 7.54% of the votes nationwide, giving them 4 seats in the parliament.
+The Croats largely re-elected their nationalist parties with the Croatian Democratic Union of Bosnia and Herzegovina (HDZ BiH) gaining 7.54 percent of the votes nationwide, giving them 4 seats in the parliament.

-Formation of the state government and the government in the Federation entity have not been completed yet.
-In the Federation entity, the formation was delayed, as more time was needed to select the Serbian deputies for the entity assembly’s House of Peoples.
+Formation of the state government and the government in the Federation entity have been completed in March 2015.
+In the end, Fadil Novalić of the SDA was chosen Prime Minister.
+In the Federation entity, the formation was delayed as more time was needed to select the Serbian deputies for the entity assembly’s House of Peoples.
 The House of Peoples was not yet officially constituted.
-Therefore, a candidate for vice presidency of the entity could not be proposed, which delayed the appointment of a Premier-designate.
+Therefore, a candidate for vice presidency of the entity could not be proposed, which delayed the appointment of a premier-designate.
 Indirectly, the absence of Serb deputies therefore halted the formation of government at state level.
 The majority of Serbian seats in the Federation House of Peoples belong to the SNSD and the SDP.

 Official results F BiH

 |Union for a Better Future of BiH (SBBBiH)||14.71 %||16||11.89 %|

 |Croatian Coalition (HDZ 1990 – HSP Croatian Party of Rights)||4.04 %||4||4.68 %|